Add E2B to your own grub4dos USB drive

-For best 'bootability', I recommend that the USB drive contains two Primary partitions (even of the 2nd one is very small and hidden).
+- For best 'bootability', I recommend that the USB drive contains two Primary partitions (even if the 2nd one is very small).

-Ensure you are using the same version of grub4dos that E2B uses - copy the grldr file in the E2B download to the root of your grub4dos-bootable USB drive first and overwrite any older version.
+- Ensure you are using the same version of grub4dos that E2B uses - copy the \grldr file in the E2B download to the root of your grub4dos-bootable USB drive and overwrite any older version.

 Using E2B features in your own grub4dos menus (not recommended)